 My neighbor always tells me I have seen so much of Japan, which is true, but there remains much more here to explore.
 Reaching the other places is slightly difficult on this motorcycle.
 I’ve done better than I thought possible but might be approaching the limit.

-Whilst the FJR could be around a while longer five years is a good milestone.
+Whilst the FJR could well be with me many more years now seems a decent milestone to weight up what I should do going forward.
 I have a few thoughts on the ownership experience which initially was looking to be short lived.
 Circumstance dictated I persist and I’m glad I did.

 Five year ownership notes